antvis/smart-color/docs/api/evaluators.md

-# Professional Test
+# Color Evaluation

-Provide professional methods to color testing.
+Evaluate color discriminability and aesthetics.

 ## Usage

 <a name="colorDifference" href="#colorDifference">#</a> **colorDifference**<i>(color1: Color, color2: Color, configuration: ColorDifferenceConfiguration={}) => number</i>

-Computes the differnce between `color1` and `color2`.
-It supports the assessment of colour differences by different measures, such as `Euclidean difference`, `CIEDE2000`, `contrast ratio`.
+Computes the discriminability between `color1` and `color2`.
+It supports the assessment of color differences by different measures, such as `Euclidean difference`, `CIEDE2000`, `contrast ratio`.

 * ***configuration*** configure the calculation of color difference.